-With a projected cost of \$409 million (in 2005-year dollars), sufficient funding is not available for construction of the entire nine-mile corridor.
-Instead, MDOT will phase project implementation over the next 5 to 40 years based on conditions, traffic volume needs, congestion, funding availability, and safety needs along the corridor.
-The Preferred Alternative for reconstructing the I-94 corridor has been divided into three separate phases as follows:
+With a projected cost of \$409 million (in 2005-year dollars), sufficient funding was not available for construction of the entire nine-mile corridor.
+Instead, MDOT phased project implementation over a span of 5 to 40 years based on conditions, traffic volume needs, congestion, funding availability, and safety needs along the corridor.
+The Preferred Alternative for reconstructing the I-94 corridor was divided into three separate phases as follows: